 Head Chef: Job Description, Duties and Requirements

 A head chef is a highly skilled professional cook who oversees the operations of a restaurant or dining facility.
-Head chefs are responsible for the products that come out of a kitchen from conception to execution.
-They also have a hand in many of the food service business affairs of their restaurant.
+They are responsible for the food that comes out of a kitchen from conception to execution.
+While many of these professionals gain the necessary skills through work experience as line cooks, college programs in the culinary arts are widely available.
+Some cooks learn through apprenticeships.

 Job Description of a Head Chef